Brisbane to Canberra Via Sydney - Week 2

 Before daylight broke, we made our way through the quiet morning streets to poignantly catch the sun rise over the Newcastle Memorial Walk, As the Ode goes, "And in the morning, we will remember them," and it truly was a special time to see this dedication to our soldiers.
 Sunrise is always just a beautiful, slow and reflective time, and to be able to feel that in the haunting silence of morning in a place that holds so much weight and to be able to reflect on their sacrifice truly was the best way to see it.
 Plus, they chose an amazing spot.
 Not only does it have gorgeous views facing south, it also looks over the city, as if to quietly remind the residents of their forefathers sacrifice whilst the soldiers and their stories watch over one of the cities they helped protect.

-Breaking from Newcastle, we headed furthermore south to Lake Macquarie, where we beelined straight to Caves Beach to once again catch the sunset and investigate some caves.
+Breaking from Newcastle, we headed furthermore south to Lake Macquarie, which is bizarrely and somewhat annoying nowhere near Port Macquarie, where we beelined straight to Caves Beach to once again catch the sunset and investigate some caves.
 Asking an unexpectedly chatty local where the caves meant an overly long friendly engagement whilst the sun was dying left me a little panicky but luckily we managed to break away for a bit to catch the last bit of light before day officially became night.
 One of the caves in which the beach is named after was disappointingly small, but large enough for a sand scrawl into it's 1.5m depths, which was fun and thankfully, completely crab and creature free.
 The other cave, unfortunately inaccessible at that time because of the tide, and we did not want to be getting wet when we had no where to change.